Accurate Characterization of Multi-Gigabit Serial Interfaces Using Signal De-Emphasis

 The clock multiplier option enables error counting and error analysis of devices using half-rate clocking.
 The full-rate clock is needed to use the error, eye, or jitter analysis capabilities of J-BERT N4903B.

 Key Differences from Keysight's N4916A

 - 3 adjustable cursors (N4916A has one post-cursor, sufficient for data rates < 5 Gb/s)

-- Aligned data and clock input signals are required with N4916B for full jitter transparency
+- aligned data and clock input signals required for full jitter transparency